SirLynix/obs-kinect/README.md

 # Requirement

 - Windows.
 For now this plugin is only compatible with Windows as it uses the official Kinect for Windows API (may change in the future).
-- A Kinect (obviously), all known models are supported:
+- A Kinect, all known models are supported:
    * **Kinect for 360** - original Kinect (v1)
    * **Kinect for Windows** - same as Kinect for 360 but with support for camera controls and a "near mode" (v1+)
    * **Kinect for Xbox One** and **Kinect 2 for Windows** (v2)